 In addition to CCJI-related courses, her teaching areas include criminal law, criminal procedure, race and law, voting rights, professional responsibility, and a seminar on women in the criminal justice system.
 Her scholarship and activism focus on matters of race, gender, sexuality, criminal law, international human rights, diversity and access to higher education.
 Her writings include “Beyond Displacement: Gentrification of Racialized Spaces as Violence—Harlem, New York and New Orleans, Louisiana,” in Accumulating Insecurity: Violence and Dispossession in the Making of Everyday Life (Feldman, Geisler & Menon, eds., Univ.
 Georgia Press 2011); Interrupted Life: Experiences of Incarcerated Women in the United States (Univ.
 Calif.
 Press 2010); and Inner Lives: Voices of African American Women in Prison (NYU Press, 2003).

 She is a member of the Democratizing Knowledge Collective at Syracuse University, an interdisciplinary collective that works to create just and inclusive spaces at the university and that values knowledge within and beyond the academy.
-She served as co-president of the Society of American Law Teachers (SALT), a national organization of approx. 900 law professors from 2002-2003.
+From 2002-2003, she served as co-president of the Society of American Law Teachers (SALT), a national organization of approximately 900 law professors.
 At Syracuse University, Professor Johnson serves on a broad range of College of Law and University committees, including Curriculum (chair), Promotion and Tenure, Committee on Inclusion Initiatives, and International Programs.
 She is faculty advisor to the Black Law Students Association and OUTLAW (LGBTQ organization).
 She advises law students’ research, and serves on committees for joint degree students at SU College of Law and other schools/colleges, and serves on committees for doctoral and master’s degree candidates at Syracuse University.